Conformalons: a new class of black hole mimickers: Conclusions

-A very peculiar property is the gravitational blueshift instead of a redshift.
-This is a remarkable difference with respect to the Schwarzschild spacetime.
-From the theoretical side, it provides a simple solution to the Trans-Planckian problem.
-Indeed, the frequency of the Hawking's particles at infinity approaches zero when traced back to the event horizon, contrary to what happens in the Schwarzschild case where the energy diverges at the horizon.
-From the phenomenological point of view, it could be tested with observational data of astrophysical black holes.
-For example, the analysis of the reflection features commonly observed in the X-ray spectrum of accreting black holes~\cite{Bambi:2020jpe} can presumably rule out some choices of the rescaling $S(r)$, as some of them may not be able to predict the very broadened iron lines observed in some sources.
+From the phenomenological point of view, conformalon metrics could be tested with observational data of astrophysical black holes.
+For example, the analysis of the reflection features commonly observed in the X-ray spectrum of accreting black holes~\cite{Bambi:2016sac,Tripathi:2020yts,Bambi:2020jpe} can presumably rule out some choices of the rescaling $S(r)$, as some of them may not be able to predict the very broadened iron lines observed in some sources.
 However, this would require a detailed analysis which is beyond the scope of the present paper and is postponed for the future.
-We can not easily measure the redshift/blueshift at a specific radial coordinate.
-From observations, we can only measure the spectrum of the radiation emitted from an extended region of the accretion disk and the gravitational redshift/blueshift is mixed together with the Doppler redshift/blueshift due to the motion of the material emitting the radiation and the light bending due to the strong gravitational field around the compact object.
+We cannot easily measure the redshift/blueshift at a specific radial coordinate.
+From observations, we can only measure the spectrum of the radiation emitted from an extended region of the accretion disk and the gravitational redshift/blueshift is mixed together with the Doppler redshift/blueshift due to the motion of the material emitting the radiation and the light bending due to the strong gravitational field around the compact object~\cite{Bambi:2017khi}.

-This work was supported by the Basic Research Program of the Science, Technology and Innovation Commission of Shenzhen Municipality, Grant No.~JCYJ20180302174206969, the Innovation Program of the Shanghai Municipal Education Commission, Grant No.~2019-01-07-00-07-E00035, the National Natural Science Foundation of China (NSFC), Grant No.~11973019, and Fudan University, Grant No.~JIH1512604.